 Other Ph.D.
 Degree Requirements

-Examinations: preliminary examinations in economic theory (microeconomics, macroeconomics, and econometrics); oral examination for approval of dissertation prospectus
+Examinations: satisfactory grades in each of the three core areas (microeconomics, macroeconomics, and econometrics); oral examination for approval of dissertation prospectus

 Research/Projects: two research papers presented in the student seminar (ECON 501) or equivalent